Titien Sumarni: Early life

-Sumarni was born on 28 December 19? in Surabaya, Dutch East Indies, as the only child of Memet Sukardi and RA Sarimanah.
+Sumarni was born on 28 December 19? in Surabaya (then Soerabaja), East Java, as the only child and daughter of Memet Sukardi and RA Sarimanah.
 She was of mixed Javanese–Sundanese descent.
 Her father, an assistant wedana in Surabaya, died when she was three years old.
 To support their daily needs, Sumarni's mother started a hotel business.
 When Sumarni was six, she moved to her mother's hometown of Tasikmalaya, where she spent the rest of her childhood.